Search Process - Unclassified and University Support Staff Positions

 Pittsburg State University is proud of its commitment to helping all individuals interested in securing employment.
 All University policies and programs allow equal opportunity for employment, conditions of employment, services and participation in University activities regardless of race, color, religion, sex, national origin, sexual orientation, age, marital or parental status, ancestry, genetic information, gender identity, gender expression, military or veteran status, or disabilities.

 The University is an Equal Opportunity and an Affirmative Action Employer.
 This means that, as an institution receiving federal funds, we seek to provide an equal opportunity for all individuals to become aware of available positions, to apply for those positions and to assure equitable treatment of applicants throughout the hiring process.
-As an institution, we are also committed to taking “affirmative action” to increase diversity of the University community and making significant efforts toward inclusion of individuals who may not be sufficiently represented in the present workforce.
-Each search conducted for a University position should include proactive initiatives for increasing diversity, and provide equal opportunity for all potential applicants.

 The University generally expects departments to conduct external searches for all unclassified staff and faculty positions, including appointments to visiting and part-time positions.
 Searches for University Support Staff (USS) positions may be conducted internally before or in conjunction with an external search.
-All searches and appointments must conform to equal opportunity and affirmative action guidelines for inclusion.
+All searches and appointments must conform to equal opportunity and affirmative action guidelines.
 Any waiver from the suggested recruitment guidelines must be approved by the President of the University, the appropriate Vice President and the Director of Institutional Equity before the search continues.

 The Director of Institutional Equity has the responsibility to monitor all searches for USS staff, unclassified staff and faculty to assure state and federal compliance.
 Institutional Equity provides training and guidance on the search process for faculty and unclassified staff.
-Human Resource Services provides training and guidance on the search process for USS.
+Human Resources provides training and guidance on the search process for USS.

 These guidelines have been compiled to assist University personnel in conducting searches for USS staff, unclassified staff and faculty.
 The recommendations contained in these guidelines are intended to further the University’s efforts to eliminate discrimination, take affirmative action and provide equal opportunity, as indicated above.